opsschool/curriculum/programming_201.rst

   > "michael".capitalize
   => Michael

-Strictly speaking, there will be cases where the above statment is not true but that is beyond the scope of this document.
+Strictly speaking, there will be cases where the above statment is not true in Ruby.
+For example, in Ruby, functions are not first class objects.
+In some languages, like Javascript and Python functions are first class objects.
+In these languages, a function can be treated like an object i.e. they have attributes, they can be referenced and passed as parameters etc.

 Running Ruby Code
 -----------------